Carol Victor, Hereditary Prince of Albania

-Carol Victor, Hereditary Prince of Albania (Karl Viktor Wilhelm Friedrich Ernst Günther von Wied, 19 May 1913 – 8 December 1973), was the only son of William, Prince of Albania, and briefly heir to the Principality of Albania.
+Carol Victor, Hereditary Prince of Albania (Karl Viktor Wilhelm Friedrich Ernst Günther zu Wied, 19 May 1913 – 8 December 1973), was the only son of William, Prince of Albania, and briefly heir to the Principality of Albania.
 He held the title of Hereditary Prince of Albania.
 He was also styled Skënder, in homage to Skanderbeg, the national hero.

 Early life

 Birth and family

 Carol Victor was born on 19 May 1913 in Potsdam, Kingdom of Prussia, as Prince Charles Victor of Wied (Karl Viktor Prinz zu Wied).
 He was the second child and only son of Prince William Frederick of Wied (1876–1945), son of William, Prince of Wied, and Princess Marie of the Netherlands, and his wife, Princess Sophie of Schönburg-Waldenburg (1885–1936), daughter of Victor, Hereditary Prince of Schönburg-Waldenburg and his wife, Princess Lucia of Sayn-Wittgenstein-Berleburg.
-Through his paternal grandmother he was related with the Dutch Royal Family.
+Through his paternal grandmother he was related with the Dutch royal family.
 His great-grandparents were King William I of the Netherlands and King Frederick William III of Prussia.
 He had some remote Albanian ancestry through his mother, being a descendant of Ruxandra Ghica, daughter of Grigore I Ghica, Prince of Wallachia.